-2. Styrofoam that you cut to size, stick tot he ceiling and paint.
+2. Styrofoam that you cut to size, stick to the ceiling, and then paint.

 3. Cheap wood like pine or cedar, either painted or left natural.

-Yes, faux wooden beams on the market today look very realistic.
+Yes, faux wood beams on the market today look very realistic.
 Outstanding examples can be seen here.

 Some different ideas include :

-1. leaving the wooden beams in its natural state and either oiling, waxing or varnishing to bring out the beautiful grain in the wood.
+1. leaving the wooden beams in their natural state and either oiling, waxing, or varnishing to bring out the beautiful grain in the wood.

 2. paint the beams the same color as the ceiling.

 3. paint the beams and the ceiling in different colors.
 Usually, the ceiling is pale, and the beams are painted in a darker color like brown or black.